 Brooklyn Bridge is an impressive feat of engineering and forms a link between Brooklyn and Manhattan in New York.
 At the time of its construction (which was completed in 1883), this suspension bridge was the first to use steel for cable wire, making it a real groundbreaker, and it has since been designated as a National Historic Landmark.

 This iconic bridge can be viewed from the river, with many of the ferries passing close by.
 Or, alternatively, you can find some land-based spots with great views, such as Pebble Beach in Brooklyn.
 But if you really want to admire this bridge in its full glory, you should take a trip down the Brooklyn Bridge Pedestrian Walkway (and Bicycle Lane).

 As you stroll along the wooden planks, you can appreciate how hard this bridge must have been to build back in the day, and you’ll get great views of the river, Manhattan, and even the Statue of Liberty.
 If you’re a selfie lover, take care when taking photos on the bridge, as there’s heavy traffic and cyclists and pedestrians have been known to collide from time to time!

-Although these activities might set you back a bit, there are tonnes of things you can do in New York without breaking the bank – stroll along Brooklyn Bride and taken in the scenery, take a picnic to Central Park and while away an afternoon, and pick yourself up one of the tastiest bagels you’ll ever experience for less than five bucks.
+Although these activities might set you back a bit, there are tonnes of things to do in New York City without breaking the bank – stroll along Brooklyn Bridge and take in the scenery, take a picnic in Central Park and while away an afternoon, and pick yourself up one of the tastiest bagels you’ll ever experience for less than five bucks.

 Plus, if you’re interested in lots of the big attractions, but are worried about the costs, make sure you check out some of the ticket combos – for instance, the CityPass includes 6 key attractions and is way cheaper than purchasing individual tickets.
 No matter what kind of trip you’re planning, a visit to New York City will without a doubt be one that you’ll never forget.